List of Genshin Impact characters: Outlanders

 The main protagonist of the game.
-Players can choose either Aether (male) or Lumine (female) as their Traveler, with the other becoming the non-playable lost sibling, the Prince or Princess of the Abyss Order.
+Players can choose either Aether (空 (Kōng)) or Lumine (荧 (Yíng)) as their Traveler, with the other becoming the non-playable lost sibling, the Prince/ss of the Abyss Order.
 After being separated from their twin, they embark on a journey to meet the gods of Teyvat and reunite with their lost sibling.
 Players can name the Traveler at the beginning of the game.
-The name chosen by the player will be the name used to refer to the Traveler in-game, and only the Traveler's Sibling calls the Traveler by their real name.
+The name chosen by the player will be the name used to refer to the Traveler in-game, and only both the Traveler and their Sibling call each other by their real names.